 Elaine Ng, Chief Executive Officer

-Elaine Ng is the Chief Executive Officer of TSNE MissionWorks.
-With over 25 years of leadership experience in the nonprofit and education sectors, Elaine is focused on creating opportunities for growth and stabilization for the nonprofits that rely on TSNE MissionWorks’ services.
+Elaine Ng is the Chief Executive Officer of TSNE.
+With over 30 years of leadership experience in the nonprofit and education sectors, Elaine is focused on creating opportunities for growth and stabilization for the nonprofits that rely on TSNE’s services.

 Elaine has won several honors, including Tuft University’s President’s Award for Citizenship and Public Service, the United Negro College Fund’s Rising Stars Award, The Boston Foundation’s ChangeMaker Award, and is a Barr Fellow.
 Elaine enjoys mentoring in the areas of organizational development and management was also a Senior Fellow for Boston University’s Institute for Nonprofit Management and Leadership, supporting the skill development of senior staff and executive directors.
 Elaine has also served on numerous boards and committees including the Metropolitan Area Planning Council, the BPS School Quality Working Group, and the Chinatown Community Land Trust.

 Raised in Boston’s Chinatown and a graduate of Boston Public Schools, Elaine holds a dual Bachelor’s Degree from the University of Massachusetts in English and Asian American Studies and a Master’s in Public Policy from Tufts University.
-She continues to live in Boston with her husband and two teenage children.
+She continues to live in Boston with her family.